 One of the most prolific rock pianists of the past forty years is undoubtedly Billy Joel.
-Another contender for the title would be Elton John, whom Joel continues to play tour dates with to this day.
+Another contender for the title would-be-Elton John, whom Joel continues to play tour dates with to this day.
 Regardless, Joel has become an iconic figure in the world of rock, specifically for his virtuosity in utilizing the piano on multi-platinum albums that span decades.
 As the third best-selling solo artist in the US, Billy Joel's recording career has significantly decreased in the past ten years, but continues to perform tour dates around the world that serve as a constant reminder to the legacy he has created in the world of music.
-While Billy Joel has no scheduled tour dates in 2011, the piano man is due for more concert dates soon.

 As the son of a talented classical pianist, Billy Joel began learning the instrument from a very young age.
 During high school, Joel beganrecorded and performed tour dates with groups like The Hassels and Attila.
 Billy Joel's debut album didn't garner much attention and spent much of 1971 and '72 playing tour dates at clubs in New York and LA.
 This experience led to the creation of "Piano Man," the title track for Billy Joel's breakthrough second album.
 Joel's tour dates were becoming immensely popular by this time and he scored his next big hit in 1977 with the release of The Stranger.
 The album quickly went diamond, won two Grammys, and featured the hit singles "Just the Way You Are" and "Only the Good Die Young."